-Even though Columbia doesn’t typically get much winter weather, there is still always a chance that snow and ice could make its way to the Midlands this year.
+Even though the Pacific Northwest doesn’t typically get much severe winter weather, there’s still always a chance that snow and ice could make its way to your roof this year.
 You should prepare your home and be aware of how wintery weather could potentially affect your roof.

 During the day, the snow on your roof begins to melt and drain off the edge.
 In some cases, a ridge of ice forms along the edge of the roof that prevents the melting water, snow, and ice from draining properly.

 When that occurs, the water backs up behind the dam and leaks into your home.
 This causes damage to your walls, ceilings, insulation and more inside your home – not to mention potentially costly repairs to your roof.